abagames/crisp-game-lib/README.md

 //   isCapturing?: boolean; // Capture a screen by pressing 'c'.
 //   isShowingScore?: boolean; // Show a score and a hi-score.
 //   isReplayEnabled?: boolean; // Enable a replay.
+//   isMinifying: boolean; Show a minified code to the console.
 //   viewSize?: { x: number; y: number }; // Set the screen size.
 //   seed?: number; // Set the random seed for sounds.
 // }